SCHOOL TRIP WORKSHOPS

 Learning Outcomes:

-- To identify a variety of different animals, and the habitats that they live in
+- To identify a variety of different animals, and the habitats that they live in.

-- To understand that animals are adapted to their habitat, and how those adaptations are beneficial
+- To understand that animals are adapted to their habitat, and how those adaptations are beneficial.

 Curriculum Points:

-- identify that animals, including humans, need the right types and amount of nutrition, and that they cannot make their own food; they get nutrition from what they eat
+- Identify that animals need the right types and amount of nutrition, and that they cannot make their own food; they get nutrition from what they eat.

-- recognise that environments can change and that this can sometimes pose dangers to living things
+- Recognise that environments can change and that this can sometimes pose dangers to living things.

-- comparing the teeth of carnivores and herbivores and suggesting reasons for differences
+- Comparing the teeth of carnivores and herbivores and suggesting reasons for differences.

-- identify how animals and plants are adapted to suit their environment in different ways and that adaptation may lead to evolution
+- Identify how animals and plants are adapted to suit their environment in different ways and that adaptation may lead to evolution.

 Endangered species and their conservation